Efficient Learning of Object Placement with Intra-Category Transfer: Related Work

 \section{Related Work}

 We briefly summarize related work on learning manipulation tasks and learning relative object poses.

 \textit{Manipulation as a Series of Contacts}: Manipulation tasks can be understood as a series of contact state changes instead of dense temporal trajectories.
 Recent works~\cite{guo2023learning,zhu2024vision} have demonstrated that it is possible to learn a long-horizon manipulation task from a single demonstration by using changes in contacts as delimiters of robotic actions.
 Similarly, Mao~\etal~\cite{mao2023learning} demonstrate that such a delimitation can be used to simplify the combinatorial problem of searching for effective action sequences in long-horizon tasks, with learned parameterizations of actions and success predictors for action primitives and their sequences.
-In classical robotic manipulation, this view also connects with the concept of \emph{kinematic modes} as used in \cite{toussaint2018differentiable}.
-In these works, the authors highlight the computational advantage of contact-centric representations as the manipulation within one mode can be modeled as continuous, making it efficiently solvable using numerical optimization.
-The discrete search over modes is not efficiently solvable but can be aided by learned heuristics~\cite{driess2020deep}.
-Contact-centric representations are also informative as demonstrated by \cite{aksoy2011learning} who introduced a representation of tasks as a sequence of contact graphs between objects, which they coined \emph{semantic event chains}, and could recognize objects and tasks from this representation.
-In \cite{aksoy2011execution}, they illustrated how their representation can support manipulation, but the focus is on recognition of tasks and objects in the context of tasks~\cite{toumpa2023object,ziaeetabar2023hierarchical,sochacki2023recognition}.
-We see efficient learning of relative object poses as supporting these efforts.
+In motion planning, this sparse segmentation identifies \emph{kinematic modes} under each of which manipulation is continuous, making it efficiently solvable using numerical optimization~\cite{toussaint2022sequence}.
+Despite the sparsity, contact-centric representations are also informative as demonstrated by \cite{aksoy2011learning} who introduced a representation of tasks as a sequence of contact graphs between objects, which they coined \emph{semantic event chains}, and could recognize objects and tasks from this representation.
+In \cite{aksoy2011execution}, they illustrated how their representation can support manipulation, but the focus is on recognition of tasks and objects~\cite{toumpa2023object,ziaeetabar2023hierarchical,sochacki2023recognition}.